In This Article

 This is something that is always rewarding.
-It helps you make decisions about your cat or dog and helps you understand your pet better.
+It helps you make decisions about your cat or dog and enables you to understand your pet better.

-Your options were especially limited if your cat was a rescue and you knew little about his or her ancestry and breed.
-Assessing your pet's DNA wasn't a common practice among pet owners, but that's recently changed.
+Your options were especially limited if your cat was a rescue and you knew little about their ancestry and breed.
+Assessing your pet's DNA wasn't common among pet owners, but that's recently changed.

 Do different cat breeds have different personalities?